-SCDT proudly presents a series of talks and walks organised for our local communities to learn more about our local biodiversity and landscape
+SCDT proudly presents a series of talks and walks organised for our local communities to learn more about our local biodiversity and landscape.

 The Campsie Fells are brimming with insect life, but some are hard to find during the day.
 Martin Culshaw, County Moth Recorder for Stirlingshire will dive into the captivating world of our local moth species.
 The talk is on the Friday 19th of June and a ‘field’ workshop will be planned later, weather depending.
 This talk is timed 8-9:30pm.
 LB Sign up for this talk.